 The late management guru, Peter Drucker, once offered: “We spend a lot of time teaching our leaders what to do.
 We don’t spend enough time teaching them what to stop.”

 If you find yourself constantly looking over the shoulders of your employees and spending lots of time telling them what to do, chances are, you are a micromanager.
 While your defense might be, “Nothing gets done right if I don’t tell them what to do,” the cause of the problem resides with that person staring back at you in the mirror.

 This toxic behavior demoralizes the individuals on the receiving end of your public dressing-down events and positions you as a truly miserable manager in the eyes of the rest of your team.
 There are few more toxic behaviors than this one.

 There is never an appropriate time to launch at someone, regardless of how tempting it is or how upset you are over their mistake.
 Learn to count to 1,000 and set up a private discussion where you can calmly discuss the impact of the behavior on the business and jointly develop an improvement plan.

-In reality, people do their best work when they have clear context for how it connects to the firm’s results, even if the results are poor.
+In reality, people do their best work when they have a clear context for how it connects to the firm’s results, even if the results are poor.
 And while it is true that some people might not understand accounting terms or scorecard measures, it is incumbent upon you to educate them appropriately.
 Hoarding information breeds uncertainty and fear.

-Feedback is a powerful performance tool, however, when it is misused or abused, it is toxic to morale and performance.
+Feedback is a powerful performance tool.
+However, when it is misused or abused, it is toxic to morale and performance.
 The criticism that is not specific is meaningless.
 The same goes for criticism that is not based on actual observed behaviors but rather an implied poor attitude.

 Most managers do not receive feedback on their feedback delivery, and many have never been trained to employ this powerful performance tool.
 Learning to recognize bad feedback habits and striving to eliminate them for carefully developed constructive and positive feedback is essential for your success and for building a healthy working environment where individuals feel respected and appreciated.

 Covering your rear by blaming others for a problem on your team is the mirror opposite of claiming credit for the successes of others.
 Both behaviors are unacceptable.
 Remember, when you point a finger at someone, you have three pointing back at you.

 Effective leaders understand they are accountable for the outcomes of their team members.
 When things go right, they give credit to everyone around them.
 When things go wrong, they step up to the failure as their own.
 It is that simple.

-4 Ideas to Help You Identify Your Managerial Bad Habits:
+Identify Your Managerial Bad Habits

 There is some truth in the reality that poor managers don’t care enough to seek out feedback on their performance.
 Nonetheless, many managers aspire to improve and appreciate input even if it is uncomfortable or negative.
 Here are some ideas managers can employ to help identify some behaviors they should change or cease.

-1. Ask.
 Ask your team members how you are doing.
 Use the questions, “What’s working with my approach to managing?” and “What’s not working?”
 Have the courage to listen carefully and take notes instead of arguing or rationalizing your behaviors.

-2. Survey.
 The anonymous survey might just solicit feedback that is a bit franker than the one-on-one conversation.
 Share the results of the survey and identify the actions you are taking to improve.
 Ask people to hold you accountable for those actions.

 A coach offers an objective set of eyes and ears.
 For many engagements, the coach shadows the client for a day or more, observing his/her actions and the responses of others.
 Expect frank, blunt input and the challenge to build and implement an action plan for improvement.

 In the absence of a coach, ask someone you trust to observe you in various settings and give you feedback on your performance and the reactions of others.

-The Bottom-Line for Now:
+The Bottom-Line for Now

 Instead of focusing as the books say on simply developing the right behaviors, consider starting your self-development program by identifying and stopping the behaviors that are destroying morale and damaging performance.
 It takes courage to pursue this path, however, the potential for significant, positive results is extremely high.